Dynamic Modeling and Control of Multi-Stack Alkaline Water Electrolysis Systems with Shared Gas Separators and Lye Circulation:Industrial Data-Based Validation and Simulation: Controller Design

 For power tracking, i.e., the second row in (\ref{eq:obj}), three application scenarios are considered: \begin{enumerate} \item{Tracking renewable energy.} Forecasts of wind and solar power are used as the power reference $P_{\text{tot}}^{\text{ref}}(k)$, and the forecast error is alleviated through the rolling implementation of NMPC.
 Techniques such as robust control \cite{li2024two} can be used to improve performance under uncertainty.

-\item{Participating in peak-shaving for the power grid: Power references are issued by grid operators in advance, which is a deterministic time series. }
+\item{Participating in peak-shaving for the power grid: Power references are issued by grid operators in advance, which is a deterministic time series.}

-\item{ Tracking automatic generation control (AGC) signals}: Given the high uncertainty, non-Gaussian characteristics, and temporal correlations of AGC signals, the dynamic response of the AWE system should be treated as a stochastic process and addressed with stochastic MPC (SMPC), as demonstrated in prior studies \cite{qiu2021continuous,qiu2020stochastic}.
+\item{ Tracking automatic generation control (AGC) signals}: Due to strong uncertainty and temporal correlation, this requires stochastic MPC (SMPC) \cite{qiu2021continuous,qiu2020stochastic}.
 Since this paper focuses on the AWE system, deterministic power references are considered, leaving SMPC for future research. \end{enumerate}